eSports Betting: Why Bookmakers should invest in this growing market

 Bookmakers and betting operators were quick to jump on the bandwagon because eSports, a digitally-native medium, converts very well to the current online-centric betting ecosystem.
 For example, the typical user can easily switch between watching their favorite teams battling in the arena and placing their bets, making live betting a more natural fit for eSports.

 Thirdly, eSports is an excellent opportunity to reach a wider audience outside traditional sports.
-There are more eSports games now than there were ten years ago, and new “star” esports games can pop up at any moment – so the earlier sports operators act, the higher the chances to lock in that sport and attract customers.
+There are more eSports games now than there were ten years ago, and the new “star” esports game can pop up at any moment – so the earlier sports operators act, the higher the chances to lock in that sport and attract customers.

 Any discussion about eSports betting eventually turns to the legality of the practice.
 And the answer is always this: it depends on the jurisdiction.